-The following examples constitute a listing of possible responses and interventions that may be used by an HCPSS staff member in responding to a student's inappropriate behavior.
+The following examples constitute a listing of possible responses and interventions that may be used by an HCPSS employee in responding to a student's inappropriate behavior.
 The responses within each level are examples and are not listed in a particular order of use.
+Students are more likely to accept responsibility for the consequences of their behavior when school discipline is administered fairly, equitably and consistently.
+The goal of the responses below is to address student misbehavior, repair harm, and restore positive relationships among members of the school community.
+Discipline will be administered using a continuum model, and responses should encourage responsible actions, promote the development of self-discipline and help change inappropriate behavior.